 Abundant opportunities to teach 3rd & 4th year medical students at the core clinical site of Providence Regional Medical Center Everett

-Rare opportunity to help shape a new residency program as inaugural class
+Rare opportunity to help shape a new residency program in it’s first few years

 The program offers broad clinical experience over a range of clinical settings.
 Residents will have the opportunity to provide supervised patient care at our primary teaching hospital, Providence Regional Medical Center Everett, and at various clinical training sites including The Everett Clinic, Snohomish Kidney Institute, Western Washington Medical Group, and Providence Medical Group.